smarter-sh/smarter/doc/CONTRIBUTING.md

 ## Quick Start

 Smarter follows opinionated code style policies for most of the technologies in this repo.
 With that in mind, following is how to correctly setup your local development environment.
+Before attempting to setup this project you should ensure that the following prerequisites are installed in your local environment:

+- npm: 10.4 or later
+- python: 3.11 or later
+- terraform 1.7 or later
+- terragrunt 0.54 or later
+- awscli: 2.15 or later
+- git: 2.x or later
+- make: 3.8 or later

 ```console
 git clone https://github.com/QueriumCorp/smarter.git